-- Incoming calls to an IP phone placed over a SIP tie trunk (via G729) require the IP phone user to press the "To VM" soft key twice in order to successfully transfer the caller to voice mail. - ShoreTel 8 introduces support for Music On Hold (MOH) over SIP trunks.
+Incoming calls to an IP phone placed over a SIP tie trunk (via G729) require the IP phone user to press the "To VM" soft key twice in order to successfully transfer the caller to voice mail.

+ShoreTel introduces support for Music On Hold (MOH) over SIP trunks.
 The capacity limits of MOH switches will not change (i.e. a switch will still be capable of providing up to 15 streams).
-However, these streams can be to other switches or to SIP devices, so customers who were not at the switch capacity limit before may now find themselves testing the limits of the switch capacity. - If the ShoreTel server has a conference bridge 4.2 installed, you should not enable SIP.
-The conference bridge is not compatible with a ShoreTel system that has SIP enabled due to the dynamic RTP port required for SIP. - 3-way conference on a SIP trunk call uses Make Me conference ports.
+However, these streams can be to other switches or to SIP devices, so customers who were not at the switch capacity limit before may now find themselves testing the limits of the switch capacity.

+If the ShoreTel server has a conference bridge 4.2 installed, you should not enable SIP.
+The conference bridge is not compatible with a ShoreTel system that has SIP enabled due to the dynamic RTP port required for SIP.

+3-way conference on a SIP trunk call uses Make Me conference ports.
 A minimum of 3 Make Me ports must be configured to support 3-way conferencing.
-Make Me conferencing for 4 to 6 parties is not supported. - A SIP trunk can be a member of a 3-party conference but cannot initiate a 3-way conference (unless the SIP device merges the media streams itself).
+Make Me conferencing for 4 to 6 parties is not supported.

+A SIP trunk can be a member of a 3-party conference but cannot initiate a 3-way conference (unless the SIP device merges the media streams itself).

-- ShoreTel SIP supports basic transfers (i.e. blind transfers) and attended transfers (i.e. consultative transfers). - Silent Monitoring is not supported on a SIP trunk call. - Barge-In is not supported on a SIP trunk call. - Call recording is not supported on a SIP trunk call.
-Call recording requires presence of a physical trunk in the call. - Call redirection by SIP devices is not supported. - Park/Unpark is not supported on a SIP trunk call.
-This is planned for a future release. - Office Anywhere is not supported on SIP trunks.
-Outbound trunk hunting will automatically avoid SIP trunks when placing the call to the Office Anywhere user.
-The call to the Office Anywhere user cannot be a SIP trunk; however, the call to the external party can be a SIP trunk. - Silence detection on trunk-to-trunk transfers is not supported since it requires a physical trunk. - Fax (and modem) redirection is not supported with SIP trunks as only physical trunks can detect fax tones. - ShoreTel SIP supports two codecs G.711 and G.729. - G.711 SIP devices that do not support RFC 2833 DTMF cannot send DTMF digits to Voicemail (VM) or Auto-Attendants (AA). - G.729 only SIP devices cannot talk to VM/AA unless they are configured as Teleworkers or configured in remote site. - SIP devices cannot have a voicemail box, cannot use PCM, cannot be a member of a hunt group, cannot be a member of a workgroup, and will not appear in the dial by name directory of the AA because they are SIP trunks and not SIP extensions.
+ShoreTel SIP supports basic transfers (i.e. blind transfers) and attended transfers (i.e. consultative transfers).

+Silent Monitoring is not supported on a SIP trunk call.

+Barge-In is not supported on a SIP trunk call.

+Call recording is not supported on a SIP trunk call.
+Call recording requires presence of a physical trunk in the call.

+Call redirection by SIP devices is not supported.

+Park/Unpark is not supported on a SIP trunk call.
+This is planned for a future release.

+Extension Assignment is not supported on SIP trunks.
+Outbound trunk hunting will automatically avoid SIP trunks when placing the call to the Extension Assignment user.
+The call to the Extension Assignment user cannot be a SIP trunk; however, the call to the external party can be a SIP trunk.

+Silence detection on trunk-to-trunk transfers is not supported since it requires a physical trunk.

+Fax (and modem) redirection is not supported with SIP trunks as only physical trunks can detect fax tones.

+ShoreTel SIP supports two codecs - G.711 and G.729.

+G.711 SIP devices that do not support RFC 2833 DTMF cannot send DTMF digits to Voicemail (VM) or Auto-Attendants (AA).

+G.729 only SIP devices cannot talk to VM/AA unless they are configured as Teleworkers or configured in remote site.